Transition distribution amplitudes and hard exclusive reactions with baryon number transfer: Phenomenology and experimental perspectives for TDA s

 \subsubsection{Backward pion electroproduction at JLab}

 \mbox

-The first dedicated phenomenological analysis using the data from JLab HALL B \cite{Mecking:2003zu} (CLAS collaboration) of near-backward pion electroproduction off nucleons were performed by Alex Kubarovskiy \cite{Kubarovskiy:2012yz} and by Kijun Park and collaborators \cite{Park:2017irz}.
+The first dedicated phenomenological analysis using the data from JLab HALL B \cite{Mecking:2003zu} (CLAS collaboration) of near-backward pion electroproduction off nucleons was performed by Alex Kubarovskiy \cite{Kubarovskiy:2012yz} and by Kijun Park and collaborators \cite{Park:2017irz}.

 The analysis of Ref.~\cite{Kubarovskiy:2012yz} addressed the $ep \to ep \pi^0$ channel using the JLab \@ 6 GeV ``e1-6'' data set collected in 2001.
 It demonstrated the possibility to extract the signal cross section for large $-t$ kinematical regime.
-The relevant values of $Q^2$ were $Q^2= 1.5 \div 4$ GeV$^2$, center-of-mass energy $W \ge 2$ GeV with the corresponding range of $x_B$ from $0.15$ to $0.6$.
+The relevant values of $Q^2$ were $Q^2= 1.5 \div 4~{\rm GeV}^{2}$, center-of-mass energy $W \ge 2$ GeV with the corresponding range of $x_B$ from 0.15 to 0.6.
 Unfortunately, the statistics was rather poor and only few experimental points approached the backward kinematical regime.
 The magnitude of the cross sections seemed to be roughly consistent with the predictions of the TDA framework obtained with the cross-channel nucleon exchange model employing CZ and BLW NNLO input nucleon DAs.

-In the pioneering analysis of K.~Park \cite{Park:2017irz} the near-backward kinematical regime of $ep \to e'n \pi^+$ reaction was challenged employing the same JLab \@ 6 GeV ``e1-6'' data set.
+In the pioneering analysis of K.~Park~\cite{Park:2017irz} the near-backward kinematical regime of $ep \to e'n \pi^+$ reaction was investigated employing the same JLab \@ 6 GeV ``e1-6'' data set.
 Earlier, in the methodologically similar analysis presented in Ref.~\cite{Park:2012rn}, the same data were analyzed to extract GPDs, focusing on the near-forward pions.